-- (3) Certification by a registered professional engineer licensed by the commonwealth of the breakpoint design and the design's fall radius must be provided together with the other information required herein from an applicant.
+(3) Certification by a registered professional engineer licensed by the commonwealth of the breakpoint design and the design's fall radius must be provided together with the other information required herein from an applicant.
 The property owner may request a waiver to this requirement as a part of the conditional use permit or special use permit process.

-The applicant has provided a letter from Dewberry Engineers certifying the breakpoint design and fall radius of the proposed support structure.
+The applicant has provided a letter from NB+C Engineers, stamped by Professional Engineer Erik Bowers and dated May 8, 2025 certifying the breakpoint design and fall radius of the proposed support structure.

-- (4) For freestanding antenna support structures, if the antenna support structure has not been constructed using breakpoint design technology, the minimum distance from the nearest occupied residential structure must be equal to or greater than 110 percent of the height of the proposed antenna support structure.
+(4) For freestanding antenna support structures, if the antenna support structure has not been constructed using breakpoint design technology, the minimum distance from the nearest occupied residential structure must be equal to or greater than 110 percent of the height of the proposed antenna support structure.